 Not minor if: The elements are not trained in another course of fire in a manner to support proficiency in the use of the assigned weapon or that meets the prescribed standards in the weapons course of fire.
 For example, an element not trained in a manner to support proficiency in the course of fire would be the licensee not requiring tactical reloading while conducting specific maneuvers and this is not included in the handgun or rifle course of fire.

-Example e: An armed or unarmed security officer entered the PA boundary near a vehicle access gate without being searched.
+Example 10e: An armed or unarmed security officer entered the PA boundary near a vehicle access gate without being searched.
 The officer mistakenly walked across a PA boundary to speak to the driver of a vehicle.

 The violation: Failure to identify and search all individuals for firearms, explosives, and incendiary devices at the PA boundary.